[ Printer Friendly Version ] [ Report Abuse ]

 I turn my head back to look at Fred and George.
 Fred has this suspicious look on his face, and George looks a bit confused and maybe even hurt.
 But any trace of being hurt he covers up pretty quickly with a blank expression.

 “What was that about anyways?”
-George asks me, his look concerned as I, again, run a hand through my bangs.
+George asks me, his look concerned as I shift my stance and take a slow steady breathe.

 “Him being a git?”
 I offer, glancing in the direction Wood disappeared in and then back at the twins.